dmsc/fastbasic/compiler/USAGE.md

       .export ADD_10

     .proc ADD_10
-      pla   ; Parameters are pased over the stack, in reverse order tax
+      pla   ; Parameters are pased in the stack, in reverse order tax
       pla
       clc